phip1611/slidev-slides/2025-10-10-eurorust-minimal-rust-kernel/slides.md

   - `std::net`,
   - `std::sync::Mutex`
 - There is no surrounding runtime, no Linux you can utilize
+- `std` is supposed to run in userspace utilizing a kernel + runtime
 - Your kernel <strong>is</strong> your runtime

 </v-clicks>

 <SlideIndicator />

 ---
 title: "3.
-Kernel: Limitations & Caveats (Example)"
+Kernel: Limitations & Caveats (Our Example)"
 layout: "default"
 ---